I want to talk about a model I’ve worked out for recognising how a certain kind of show works.

 I’m pretty pleased with it.
 It's not sweeping; it really accounts for just a selection of shows.
 But I think it's a really useful model for understanding how certain stories are best told.

-And I'm particularly interested in it because it concerns episodic shows: shows which may have a sense of progressive character arc and mytharc, but which are built to be discrete weekly outings.
+And I'm particularly interested in it because it concerns episodic shows: shows which while they may have a sense of progressive character arc and mytharc, are built to operate as discrete weekly outings.

 Episodic TV is becoming a bit of a lost art in the age of the streamed binge-watch miniseries, so I think it's worth studying what it does well and how it does it.
-At its best episodic TV, be it comedy or drama, is a form able to tell dozens and even hundreds of individual stories, all of them individually interesting but all of them outings of a core set of themes and tensions.
+At its best episodic TV, be it comedy or drama, is a form able to tell dozens and even hundreds of individual stories, all of them individually interesting while also being outings of a core set of themes and tensions.
 That's a form worth understanding and celebrating.

-My theory starts with sitcom and I have to credit the Rule of Three podcast hosted by comedy writers Jason Hazeley and Joel Morris for a lot of the thought that informed it.
-There's frustratingly little out there on the formal study or history of comedy writing, but the comedy professionals who host and guest on Rule of Three talk about models and theories that inform their own writing and their understanding how the funny things they love work, and I've picked up a lot of my general ideas from there.
+My theory centres on sitcom, and I have to credit the Rule of Three podcast hosted by comedy writers Jason Hazeley and Joel Morris for a lot of the thought that informed it.
+There's frustratingly little out there on the formal study or history of comedy writing, but the comedy professionals who host and guest on Rule of Three talk about models and theories that inform their own writing and the writing of people they admire, and I've picked up a lot of my general ideas from there.